🌟 Now accepting insurance! Get started

 If you’ve noticed an increase in symptoms following stress or poor sleep, you may try implementing mindfulness-based activities, like meditation, breath work, or yoga, to reduce stress and sleep hygiene techniques to improve sleep quality.

-5. There different types of remission and it’s important to know which applies to you
+5. There are different types of remission and it’s important to know which applies to you

 When your doctor says you're in remission, it's important to know which type of remission she's talking about.
 There are many different types of remission including: